ysig/GraKeL/doc/user_manual/introduction.rst

     >>> sp_kernel.transform(H3O)
     24.0

-This result seems like the water molecule than with the hydronium.
-This is a false assumption derived from the fact that the kernel matrix is not normalized.
+This result seems like the water molecule is more similar to hydronium, than with itself.
+This is a false assumption derived from the fact that the kernel calculation is not normalized.

 To apply normalization we add such an argument on the GraphKernel method initialization and continue